 The University's Enterprise Team helps our students turn business ideas into reality.
 We have set up Creativitiworks specifically to support new businesses in the creative industries.
 As a business incubator, it brings together affordable office space, mentor support, equipment hire and excellent networking opportunities.

-Our Careers & Employability Service advertises a variety of opportunities to earn money while you study.
+Our Careers & Employability Service (CES) advertises a variety of opportunities to earn money while you study.

 Volunteering positions in local organisations, charities and community groups can help you to help other people while learning about your strengths and what you can offer.
 Past opportunities have included working with children and the elderly, conservation work and sporting activities.